AlexArellanoATX/School_District_Analysis/README.md

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Comparing the modified data analysis to the original analysis shows that Thomas High School's student performance dropped significantly.
 The percentages of students passing math, reading or passing both decreased by about 25% which indicates the 9th grader's scores really moved those metrics higher for the school.

 * How does replacing the ninth-grade scores affect the following:

 Replacing the Thomas High School 9th grader scores with null values only takes these grades out of the metrics analyzed, all ofthe grade levels are unaffected.

-* Math and reading scores by grade
+* Math and reading scores by grade are unaffected, other than those for 9th graders at Thomas High School, whose scores have been removed

 ![Orig_MathScores_byGrade](./Additional_resources/Original_mathscores_bygrade.png)

 ![Modified_MathScores_byGrade](./Additional_resources/Modified_mathscores_bygrade.png)